xy2z/PineDocs/readme.md

 ## Known issues
 - Can't load files with special chars path (maybe encoding?)
-- Rendering (binary) files (images/videos/audio etc) bigger than ~50MB.
-(Possible solution: if the file is over XXMB then show a download link instead)
-- Should work offline.

 ## Future features
 - htaccess
 - File icons should match file types.
 - Remember scroll position when browsing between files (should also work when using the browsers back/forward)
+- Bug: Can't render (binary) files (images/videos/audio etc) bigger than ~50MB.
+(Possible solution: if the file is over XXMB then show a download link instead)
 - Search (filenames, dirs and content) (with keypress 'F' to focus, config for binding key)
 - Exclude files/folders in config (glob).
 - More themes (sepia)